panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 [Open the demo](https://codesandbox.io/s/react-usestate-stateless-component-mg2yr): the component simply renders a bulb.

 What if you'd like to add a button inside this component that switches the bulb between on or off?
-In such case you would need a *stateful functional component*.
+In such a case, you would need a *stateful functional component*.

 `useState()` is the right hook to achieve the bulb switch state.
-Let's divide the integration of state management into a functional component in 4 steps: declaring the state, initalizing, reading and updating.
+Let's divide the integration of state management into a functional component in 4 steps: declaring the state, initializing, reading and updating.

 ### 1.1 Enabling state

-In order to transform `<Bulbs>` into a stateful component, you would need to tell React about it.
+To transform `<Bulbs>` into a stateful component, you would need to tell React about it.

-What you need is to import the `useState` hook from `'react'` package, then make a call of `useState()` at the beginning of the component's function.
+What you need is to import the `useState` hook from the `'react'` package, then make a call of `useState()` at the beginning of the component's function.

 Let's make these change for `<Bulbs>` component: